Provably Fast and Space-Efficient Parallel Biconnectivity: Existing BCC Algorithms

 \subsection{Other Existing Algorithms / Implementations}

 Before Tarjan-Vishkin, Savage and J{\'a}J{\'a}~\cite{savage1981fast} showed a parallel BCC algorithm based on matrix-multiplication with $O(n^3\log n)$ work.
 Tsin and Chin~\cite{tsin1984efficient} gave an algorithm that uses an AST-based skeleton.
 It is quite similar to Tarjan-Vishkin, but uses $O(n^2)$ work.
+There are other parallel BCC algorithms based on ear decomposition~\cite{miller1987new,ramachandran1992parallel,savage1981fast,Reif93}.
+Similar to Tarjan-Vishkin, a faithful implementation would take $O(m)$ auxiliary space.

 To achieve space-efficiency, many later parallel BCC algorithms use BFS-based \sketches{}~\cite{cong2005experimental,slota2014simple,gbbs2021,chaitanya2015simple,chaitanya2016efficient,wadwekar2017fast,feng2018distributed,ji2020aquila}.
 Many of them use the similar idea of sparse certificates~\cite{cheriyan1991algorithms}.
 BCC is much simpler with a BFS tree---all non-tree edges are cross edges with both endpoints in the same or adjacent levels.
 Cong and Bader's TV-filter algorithm~\cite{cong2005experimental} uses the \sketch{} as the BFS tree $T$ and an arbitrary spanning tree/forest for $G\setminus T$ ($O(n)$ total size).
 Slota and Madduri's algorithms~\cite{slota2014simple} and Dhulipala et al.'s algorithm~\cite{gbbs2021} use the \sketches{} as the input graph $G$ excluding $O(n)$ vertices/edges.
 The other algorithms~\cite{chaitanya2015simple,chaitanya2016efficient,wadwekar2017fast,feng2018distributed} use a BFS tree as the \sketch{}, and compute connectivity dynamically.
 All these algorithms are space-efficient.
 Their \sketch{} graphs either have $O(n)$ size~\cite{cong2005experimental,chaitanya2015simple,chaitanya2016efficient,wadwekar2017fast,feng2018distributed} or can be implicitly represented using $O(n)$ information~\cite{slota2014simple,gbbs2021}.
 However, the span to generate a BFS tree is proportional to the diameter of the graph, which is inefficient for large-diameter graphs. \hide{ In summary, while these algorithms are different, they share three following common properties.
 (1) They all use the special property for BFS trees (e.g., no back edge).
 (2) Their sketches either have $O(n)$ size~\cite{cong2005experimental,chaitanya2015simple,chaitanya2016efficient,wadwekar2017fast,feng2018distributed} or can be implicitly represented using $O(n)$ information~\cite{slota2014simple,gbbs2021}.
 (3) Generating the BFS tree requires $\Omega(\textsf{diam}(G))$ span, which is slow for graphs with large diameters. }